marydodo/vault/README.md

 **LEASING AND RENEWAL**

-**REVOCATION**

-### Why use Vault

-Vault allows a granular approach to credentials and
+**REVOCATION**.

 ### What are Secrets Engines?

 Vault behaves like a virtual file system.
 READ, WRITE, DELETE list operations are forwarded to corresponding secrets engines.
-Secrets engines then decide how to react to those operations.
+Secrets engines then decide what to do with those operations.

+"...enables Vault to interface directly with physical systems, databases, HSMs, etc. But in addition to these physical systems, Vault can interact with more unique environments like AWS IAM, dynamic SQL user creation, etc. all while using the same read/write interface."